MagnusBrzenk/ng7-material-boilerplate/README.md

 - Spent some time trying different settings for html formatting.
 Decided to go with `prettier` in the end for consistency and so that husky-formatting might work, despite the fact that it doesnt seem to let you customize the formatting.
 NOTE: lost some time because I had had '\*.html' in the `.prettierignore` file!

 - I had experimented with adding the ability to trigger the menu-bar material menus by mouse hover.
 The code I got to can be found in git SHA `1310db8`.
 While this implementation worked when originally implemented, the fact that it broke on subsequent versions of ng/material shows how ill-advised it is to try and subvert the behavior of the material library.
 As such, I attempted to remove all this additional functionality in the branch `005-cleanUpNavHoveringEtc`.

+- I think the local-storage implementation of material starter is overly complicated, so I started again making it super simple (not bothering with ngrx, removing prefixes, etc.).
+I implemented a check however to make sure that the local storage object would only take on permitted key-value pairs.